pbatard/UEFI-Shell/README.md

 removable media (and runs a UEFI firmware that uses one of the architectures supported by the release), it should automatically boot into the UEFI Shell.

+Alternatively, you can download the individual UEFI Shell binary for your platform.

 Note that Secure Boot must be disabled for a UEFI Shell media to boot, as Microsoft does not allow an external UEFI Shell to be signed for Secure Boot.

+## Inclusion of Mosby

+Starting with release 24H2, these ISO images also include [Mosby](https://github.com/pbatard/Mosby) **as an optional binary** that you can run by typing `Mosby` from the Shell command prompt.

+This is done because we believe that, with the planned expiration of current Secure Boot DB signing certificates for Microsoft Windows and UEFI Third Party **that will occur in 2026**, as well as the whole *BlackLotus* revocation mess, more and more people are going to be looking for a convenient way to update their UEFI Secure Boot databases, and Mosby is designed to accomplish just that.

+But again, it needs to be reiterated that the inclusion of Mosby does not change anything to the base UEFI Shell.
+It's just an extra command you can invoke, *should you decide to do so*.

 ## Binary validation